Academic Year (AY) 2016-2017

 - The initial steering committee, comprised of TU administrators, faculty and staff, was founded to create content and programming for CCU – Learn more.

 - Dr. Mansour Javidan, Thunderbird School of Management, was brought on to speak and consult regarding CCU.
 He worked one-on-one with the CCU Steering Committee and led the entire student body in guided discussions surrounding CCU.

 - A CCU-inspired elective undergraduate course was developed that infused a cultural discussion of Alexander Hamilton and adaptations from the award-winning Broadway musical.

 - Betsy Struxness, original cast member in the Broadway musical, Hamilton, came to speak to TU’s campus – Learn more.

 - Development began on the Building Cultural Competencies training program to bring the CCU message and guided training to the TU campus.

 - A CCU Week was held in spring 2018 to highlight CCU with the students.
-Outcomes of CCU Week include: a student food pantry was developed to assist our students in need.
+Outcomes of CCU Week included the development of a student food pantry to assist our students in need.

-- Members of the President’s Advisory Council are: Dr. Lillian Schumacher, Dr. Peter Holbrook, Dr. Kristina Collins, Dr. Sharon Perry-Fantini, Ms. Nadia Lewis and Dr. Julia Porter
+- Members of the President’s Advisory Council are Dr. Lillian Schumacher, Dr. Peter Holbrook, Dr. Kristina Collins, Ms. Nadia Lewis and Dr. Julia Porter.

-- To provide a measurable assessment for CCU campus climate and in the classroom, TU began working with the Cultural Intelligence Center as many individuals were trained to lead cultural intelligence sessions on campus.
+- To provide a measurable CCU assessment for the campus climate and in the classroom, TU began working with the Cultural Intelligence Center, as many individuals were trained to lead cultural intelligence sessions on campus.